DaveParillo/intermediate-cpp/_sources/string+vector/vector.rst

 The vector class
 ================
-A :cppref:`std::vector` is intended to behave like a dynamically sized array.
+A :cref:`std::vector` is intended to behave like a dynamically sized array.
 It is a :term:`template`, so unlike a string, which is a container for characters only, a vector can serve as a container for any type.